 Our Family’s Process To Become an RV Family

 First, we thought about moving into a new house in a different location.
-We looked at US cities with more sunshine, less days with freezing cold temperatures, and possible job opportunities for Tony.
+We looked at US cities with more sunshine, fewer days with freezing cold temperatures, and possible job opportunities for Tony.

 Next, we decided to visit our top 3 cities before making the move and began planning a long family road trip to Phoenix, Denver, and Austin.